Actindo-AG/Documentation/RetailSuiteWarehousing/Integration/01_ConfigureWarehouseGroups.md

 Warehouse groups are physically and conceptually separated from each other and therefore one delivery note must be issued for each warehouse group and handled separately.
 A warehouse group can contain an unlimited number of warehouses, see [Configure the warehouses](./02_ConfigureWarehouses.md).

 Warehouse groups can be created, edited, and deleted.
-Bear in mind, though, that you cannot delete a warehouse group where postings have already been made, as all posting information is kept in the system.
-For detailed information, see [Check the posting history](../Operation/03_CheckPostingHistory.md).
+Bear in mind, though, that you cannot delete a warehouse group that already contains warehouses.

+[comment]: <> (Stimmt das so oder ist es ein Bug bei mir?
+Sobald man warehouses erstellt hat, kann ich die Gruppe nicht mehr löschen, auch wenn noch keine Buchungen gemacht worden sind.)

 To be able to manage the warehouses, the following plugins must be installed:
 - *Warehouse groups 2.0.0*